Taking the GP Out of the Loop: Introduction

-We propose a method consisting of two components: (i) a $K$-nearest neighbors surrogate, Epistemic Nearest Neighbors (ENN), which estimates function values and uncalibrated epistemic uncertainty, and (ii) an acquisition method designed to work without calibrated uncertainty.
-We integrate this approach into TuRBO \cite{turbo}, a popular BO method, by replacing its GP surrogate and Thompson sampling acquisition method with ENN and our acquisition method.
+We propose a novel $K$-nearest neighbors surrogate, Epistemic Nearest Neighbors (ENN), which estimates function values and uncertainty (both epistemic and aleatoric).
+We integrate this approach into TuRBO \cite{turbo} by replacing its GP surrogate and Thompson sampling acquisition method with ENN and UCB \cite{gpucb}.

+Figure~\ref{fig:scaling} shows that GP-based BO methods exhibit approximately $O(N^2)$ running time, whereas alternative-surrogate methods, such as TuRBO-ENN, scale as $O(N)$.
+In addition to linear scaling, TuRBO-ENN achieves much lower absolute proposal times than the other methods.

+\paragraph{Contributions} This paper makes the following contributions: \begin{itemize} \item We introduce \emph{Epistemic Nearest Neighbors (ENN)}, a lightweight $K$-nearest-neighbor surrogate that estimates both function value and uncertainty (epistemic and aleatoric) with $O(N)$ fitting and querying time. \item We develop \emph{TuRBO-ENN}, which replaces TuRBO's GP surrogate and Thompson sampling with ENN and UCB; for noise-free problems, we also describe a fitting-free variant based on non-dominated sorting over $(\mu(x), \sigma(x))$.
+Proposal (fitting + acquisition) time is $O(N)$. \item We empirically evaluate scaling and solution quality up to tens of thousands of observations in realistic simulation problems, showing one to two orders-of-magnitude reductions in proposal time while remaining competitive in optimization performance. \item We show that TuRBO-ENN is a \emph{Pseudo-Bayesian Optimization} (PBO) method by verifying that its surrogate, uncertainty quantifier, and acquisition satisfy PBO conditions (Appendix~\ref{app:pbo}), which guarantee convergence. \end{itemize} In addition, we distribute TuRBO-ENN as an open-source, \texttt{pip}-installable Python package \texttt{ennbo} with source available at \url{https://github.com/yubo-research/enn}.